aliabbasi-engr/logic-analyzer-vhdl/README.md

 Number of bonded IOBs|30|102|29%

 ## How to Use
-Create a new project in your desired synthesis or simulation tool and add all ".vhd" files to your project.
+Create a new project in your desired synthesis or simulation tool, and add all ".vhd" files to your project.
 Remember to choose "Logic_Analyzer.vhd" as the top-level entity.
 The project is tested on Xilinx ISE Design Suite v14.7.